ourzora/nouns-builder/README.md

 - [Mainnet](nous.build)
 - [Testnet](testnet.nouns.build)

 For an introduction to Nouns Builder and its concept, you can find further [documentation here](https://docs.zora.co/docs/smart-contracts/nouns-builder/intro).
-You can also find the [contract code here](https://github.com/ourzora/nouns-protocol).
+You can also find [Nouns Protocol here](https://github.com/ourzora/nouns-protocol).

 ### Apps and packages in this repository include: